shehreendheda/katacoda-scenarios/logsprocess/logspipeline/step2.md

     ![grok-parser](logspipeline/assets/grok-config.png)

 6. In the **Logs** browser tab, close the log details if it is open.
 Scroll to the top of the list for the most recent logs.
 You'll notice that there is a pause in the log stream while the new processor is starting to process incoming logs.
-When new logs start coming in, click a new `flog` log.
+When new logs start coming in, click a new **flog** log.

     ![log-parsed-full](logspipeline/assets/log-parsed-full.png)

     Notice that the **Event Attributes** list is now populated because the Grok Parser is successfully extracting attributes from the logs.

-    Use the up and down arrow keys to look at more logs.
+    Use your up and down arrow keys to look at more logs.
 You'll notice, with a exception of a rare few, the logs are now parsed.
 (The logs that are exceptions would be interesting to explore to understand why they are not parsed.)

-4. In the **Facets** on the left, browse and see what facets is available.
+4. In the **Facets** on the left, browse and see what facets are available.

-    Grok parsing the logs has allowed Datadog to recognize common attributes and fill in the Facets.
+    Grok parsing the logs has allowed Datadog to recognize common attributes in the processed logs and fill in the facets.

     In the log details, click an attribute listed in the **Event Attributes**.
-In the menu that appears, you will see **Edit facet for xxx*** if the Facet exists or **Create facet for xxx** if the Facet does not exist.
+In the menu that appears, you will see **Edit facet for xxx** if the facet exists or **Create facet for xxx** if the facet does not exist.
 You can read the <a href="https://docs.datadoghq.com/logs/explorer/facets/" target="_blank">Log Facets documentation</a> to learn more.

 Now that attributes are being parsed from the logs, let's start using other processors like remappers and parsers to further enrich the logs.